AndreiUlmeyda/newsbeuter-ytchannel-autoname/README.md

 cd ~/.newsbeuter
 diff urls urls-bak
 ```
-before deleting the backup might help verifying that nothing horrible happened since the script does not handle piping errors...or any errors, really.
+before deleting the backup it might help verifying that nothing horrible happened since the script does not handle piping errors...or any errors, really.

 Give the script a few seconds time since the http requests happen sequentially to keep it short and simple.